The city of Tainan lies along the southeastern coast of the island nation of Taiwan. The city stands as one of Taiwan’s historical centers.

-Travellers can take advantage of the city’s more rustic allure by trying local specialties that date back to the Ming Dynasty.
+Travelers can take advantage of the city’s more rustic allure by trying local specialties that date back to the Ming Dynasty.

-Or, if you time your visit right, you can witness the Tainan Lantern Festival, which releases thousands of paper lanterns of all shapes, sizes and figures into a night sky you will never forget.
+Or, if you time your visit right, you can witness the Tainan Lantern Festival, which releases thousands of paper lanterns of all shapes, sizes, and figures into a night sky you will never forget.

 To help you decide what to do during your visit, we’ve put together this list of the ultimate things to do in Tainan.

-From Anping Fort to million kilogram mountains of salt, here’s what we recommend.
+From Anping Fort to million-kilogram mountains of salt, here’s what we recommend.

 1. Sicao Green Tunnel – Tainan

-As you travel down along the canal it feels as though you are moving through a thick green tunnel of vegetation.
-The boat ride through the canal runs for about 30 minutes which in my opinion is long enough to see the area.
+As you travel down along the canal, it feels as though you are moving through a thick green tunnel of vegetation.
+The boat ride through the canal runs for about 30 minutes which, in my opinion, is long enough to see the area.